 John Peak’s Land’s End to Northlew walk raises £2000!

 John Peak, who with his wife Elaine has had a long friendship with Bill and Joy, decided, at the age of 68, to undertake a long distance walk from Land’s End to Northlew (where he and his wife live) in aid of Karibuni and in memory of Bill Murphy.
 When he set out he wasn’t sure whether he could do it.
-Well, he did and what’s more he’s raised almost £2,000 for Karibuni Trust.
+Well, he did and what’s more he’s raised almost £2,000 for Karibuni Children.
 More than 80 people, and two church collections, contributed to the total.
 John says: ” The Karibuni concept of being relatively small, keeping a close+ -

 On 23rd July Peter Wells and his daughter Catherine

 On 23rd July Peter Wells and his daughter Catherine set off for a trip to Kenya and Tanzania.
 While there they will be climbing Mount Kilimanjaro, at 19,341 feet above sea level the highest mountain in Africa and the highest free-standing mountain in the world.
-The climb will raise money for Karibuni Trust.
+The climb will raise money for Karibuni Children.
 We wish them every success.
-You can read more about what motivated them to attempt this climb and help them reach their sponsorship target by visiting: http://uk.virginmoneygiving.com/PeterWells3+ -
+You can read more about what motivated them to attempt this climb and help them reach their sponsorship target by visiting: https://uk.virginmoneygiving.com/PeterWells3+ -

 In sweltering temperatures, on Sunday 14th July nine people